unm-digital-futures/digital-history-review/docs/essays/de-anza-motor-lodge.md

 Later on in the 1950's, a coffee shop and gift shop were added to the motor lodge along with several other buildings.
 In 1957 a swimming pool was added to the two-point-five acre lot along Route 66.
 The original structure of the motor lodge was a two-story building and several one story building in a U-shape.
 The U-Shape structure alloswed customers to park right in front of their rooms creating a more convenient stay.
 {% include aside.html
   class="pullquote"
-  text="[ART](https://www.merriam-webster.com/dictionary/art): the conscious use of skill and creative imagination especially in the production of aesthetic objects."
+  text="[ART](https://www.merriam-webster.com/dictionary/art): the conscious use of skill and creative imagination especially in the production of aesthetic objects."%}
-  %}
 {% include figure.html
   class="img-left"
   width="43%"